 Gallyennne, tres douce suer,

 Se j’ai grant joie ens enz mon cuer

 Se j’ai grant joie enz enz mon cuer

 [Ne demandez dont elle vient!]

-While a few descriptions of a carole also involved an instrument accompanying the music, such as a drum or horn, for the most part instrumental music would be used with other types of dances, such as the hove danse.
+While a few descriptions of the Carole also involved an instrument accompanying the music such as a drum or horn, for the most part instrumental music would be used with other types of dances, such as the Hove Danse.

 For about three centuries the Carole remained a popular dance with all segments of society, from nobility to the peasants.
 Not everyone was happy with this dance, however, as a few religious moralists bitterly complained about it (their writings also offer some of the best descriptions of these dances).
 Jacques de Vitry, a French theologian from the 13th century, said that the dance:

 is a circle whose centre is the Devil, and in it all turn to the left, because all are heading towards everlasting death.
 When foot is pressed to foot or the hand of the woman is touched by the hand of a man, there the fire of the Devil is kindled.

 Meanwhile, the author of the Mireour du monde found that “all those men and women who carole sin in every member of their bodies by turning elegantly and by moving and shaking their arms, by singing, and by speaking dishonourably.”